quobyte/quobyte-k8s-helm/examples/using-accesskeys/README.md

 ### Enable Access Key based storage class

-1. Make sure your CSI configuration is configured to enable access keys
+1. Make sure your CSI configuration is configured to enable access keys and Quobyte version 3 is chosen.

 ```
 quobyte-csi:
   quobyte:
     enableAccessKeys: true
+    version: 3
 ```
 2. Make sure, that your Client configuration is configured to enable access keys
 ```